TUBEX 12D Degradable Shelters

 TUBEX 12D gives you:

-- A completed product lifecycle (shelf life, service life, degradation period) that fits the needs of our customers
+- A product lifecycle (shelf life, service life, degradation period) to fit the needs of our customers

-- More sustainable material – 30% comes from renewable resources
+- More natural material – 30% biopolymer which comes from natural native resources

 - Reduces the need to remove shelters after tree establishment